-Buckeye Health Plan, Inc.® (Buckeye) is a managed care plan (MCP) contracted with the State of Ohio's Department of Job and Family Services (ODJFS) to serve Medicaid and other government services program members.
+Buckeye Health Plan, Inc.[®] (Buckeye) is a managed care plan (MCP) contracted with the Ohio Department of Medicaid (ODM) to serve Medicaid and other government services program members.
 Buckeye has developed the expertise to work with Medicaid members to improve their health status and quality of life.
 Our number one priority is the promotion of healthy lifestyles through preventive healthcare.
 Buckeye works to accomplish this goal by partnering with the primary care providers (PCP) who oversee the healthcare of Buckeye members.